inv-ramees/testReadme/README.md

 ## Build procedure

 Build automation tool used is Gradle.

-Run the commands at gradle file
+Run the commands at gradle file.

 For adding permission